imperialis/task2/README.md

 # Task 2

-A comprehensive Node.js API for user authentication and organization management using Express, Sequelize, and PostgreSQL.
+A Node.js API for user authentication and organization management using Express, Sequelize, and PostgreSQL.

 ## Table of Contents